 People under 18 years of age are NOT eligible to receive AstraZeneca vaccine.

-At the end of booking steps, click on "Book follow up appointment" (second dose) and book at 12 weeks time.
-You can bring it forward after having your first dose.
+At the end of booking steps, click on "Book follow up appointment" (second dose) and book for 2nd dose.
 And then click on "Complete your Registration button" and complete your details and health questionnaire (for first dose only).

 Helensburgh Respiratory Clinic is located at the back of Parkes Street General Practice (entrance via Club Ln/Gibbons Ln).
 Public parking available across the street at Charles Harper Park.
 Address: 129 Parkes st, Helensburgh, NSW 2508